 Kung Pao Cauliflower from Your Slow Cooker!

-This Chinese takeout inspired recipe gets its rich flavor
+This Chinese takeout-inspired recipe gets its rich flavor

-from the mushrooms and rice vinegar as well as a great crunch from the water
+from the mushrooms and rice vinegar as well as a great crunch from the water chestnuts.

 Ingredients